 Mendocino Coast Model Railroad & Historical Society

-Open Sunday, Monday, Wednesday, Friday and Saturday! (closed Tuesdays and Thursdays) 10 AM to 2 PM (see our calendar below)
+Open for Winter Schedule: Saturdays and Sundays 10 AM to 2 PM (see our calendar below)

 Admission is free for those with a Skunk Train Ticket.
 For others, admission is $5 for adults and $3 for children (2 yrs. through 12 yrs.).
 Click here to become an annual regular or supporting member and come join the fun!
 Just $35 regular or $25 supporting.